Sidebar

 int

-Adds a new column to the list view, and returns the index of the new column.
+Adds a new column to the list view, and returns the index of the new column (or -1 on failure).

 AutoSize